Emulating Quantum Interference with Generalized Ising Machines: Complex Energy Functions for Quantum Gates

 It is straightforward to convert this tabular result into a Boolean sum of products expression \cite{wakerly2016digital}

 which simplifies to

-Note that this energy function has linear and quadratic terms corresponding one-body and two-body interactions in an Ising model, which require a Boltzmann machine with a linear synaptic function derived from the gradient of the energy function.
-It is straightforward to check that with $a_1 = b_1=c_1=-A_1=1$ in Eq.~(\ref{eq:energyBoolean}), we obtain the result stated earlier in Eq.~(\ref{eq:eq2E}).
+Note that this energy function has linear and quadratic terms corresponding to one-body and two-body interactions in an Ising model, which requires a Boltzmann machine with a linear synaptic function derived from the gradient of the energy function.